ZMC-IIIM/TTA-/README.md

-# TTA++
+# DDB-DG
-TTA++: Rethinking Test-Time Adaptation for Domain Generalization in Image Classification.
+DDB-DG: Domain generalization for image classification with dynamic decision boundary.
 The code will be released soon.